Safety Overview

 Communication Post-Camp

-• If staff/volunteers are going to email, text, telephone or exchange letters with a camper, the staff/volunteer must first contact the parent/guardian and obtain permission.
+- If staff/volunteers are going to email, text, telephone or exchange letters with a camper, the staff/volunteer must first contact Camp leadership.
+The Leadership team will then obtain permission from the parent/caregiver.

-• Staff/volunteers are not permitted to initiate an invitation to connect to a camper via any social networking sites such as Facebook, Twitter, Instagram, MySpace, Vine, Pinterest, LinkedIn, etc.
+- Staff/volunteers are not permitted to initiate or accept an invitation to connect to a camper via any social networking sites such as Facebook, Twitter, Instagram, TikTok, LinkedIn, etc.

 Safety Credentials

-• Camp is accredited by the American Camping Association and licensed by the Connecticut Department of Public Health, Youth Camps Division.
+- Camp is accredited by the American Camp Association and licensed by the Connecticut Office of Early Childhood.